craigmcchesney/datastore-server-app/README.md

 * start - Starts the server using node.
 * server - Starts the server using nodemon, which updates the running server with changes made to the underlying files automatically.
-* client - Starts the web application under the webpack development server.
-This is good for development mode because changes to the web application are reflected in running instances of the application.
-The web application is accessed using http://localhost:3000
-* dev - Runs the server and client in development mode.
-Invokes the "server" and "client" scripts using the "concurrently" package.
-* build - Creates a static build of the web application for a "production" deployment.
-## repo directories

 * root directory - Contains package.json, package-lock.json, and the main JavaScript entry point, index.js.
 * server - Contains "server.js".
 An instance of the Server class is created by index.js.
 Sets up handlers for the various server routes.